 There are many to choose from out there, but Contiki is a brand that has a special reputation for throwing incredible group tours in Croatia.
 Here are two awesome island hopping group tour options to consider:

-🚴 Suggested Group Tour #2 – Contiki’s Sail, Cycle, and Yoga tour is also 8-days long but is geared towards people who love – you guessed it! – cycling nad yoga.
+🚴 Suggested Group Tour #2 – Contiki’s Sail, Cycle, and Yoga tour is also 8 days long but is geared towards people who love – you guessed it! – cycling and yoga.
 It also boat transportation and covers 10 destinations.

 Note that, even if you prefer to self-organize your trip, it’s still REALLY worth it to find a way to get onto a yacht or boat at some point.
 You can use peer-to-peer boat rental sites like Sailo to find yacht rentals at prices that are probably less than you think, although you’ll have to factor in Croatia travel insurance.